-- Visit www.visioninhome.com for further information on portable tablet vision tests
+- Visit https://visiondata.net.au for further information on portable tablet tests (visual fields and visual acuity)

 Q) What services should my practice offer during the pandemic?

-Given the fast-changing context we are all now operating in, it is important that we ensure people who require eye care are aware of what services your practice is prepared to provide – including whether these include telehealth and/or offering urgent or emergency face-to-face care, even if further restrictions on the operation of services are introduced.
+It is important that we ensure people who require eye care are aware of what services your practice is prepared to provide – including whether these include telehealth and/or offering urgent or emergency face-to-face care.

 Q) How do I let my patients know I am offering telehealth services?

 We are asking members to indicate if they/their practice will be providing these services by updating their membership profile here.
 This is necessary for patients to find your practice contact details under the Find An Optometrist function.
 This information may also be shared with health services in your region.

 Please flag if you/your practice is able to provide either: